Courses

 • Management skills: Small businesses are frequently promoted and operated by lone entrepreneurs who may lack all of the managerial abilities required to run the company.
 Many small business owners have excellent technical understanding, but they struggle to promote their products.
 Furthermore, they may not have enough time to complete all of the necessary tasks.
 At the same time, they do not have the financial means to hire competent management.\

-• Labor: Because small businesses cannot afford to offer greater compensation to their employees, employees' willingness to work hard and create more is impacted.
+• Labour: Because small businesses cannot afford to offer greater compensation to their employees, employees' willingness to work hard and create more is impacted.
 As a result, per-employee productivity is poor, and employee turnover is significant.

 • Capacity Utilization: Many small businesses are forced to run below full capacity owing to a lack of marketing skills or a lack of demand, causing their operating costs to rise.
 Gradually, this leads to illness and the business's closure.

-• Technology: The use of obsolete or outdated technology is a severe issue for the small industries, thus resulting in low productivity and insufficient output.
+• Technology: The use of obsolete or outdated technology is a severe issue for small industries, thus resulting in low productivity and insufficient output.

 • Quality: Due to traditional methods of production, these enterprises struggle to maintain standardized quality.

-• Global Competition: They have to face competition with large scale industries and multinational companies.
+• Global Competition: They have to face competition with large-scale industries and multinational companies.

-16. What measures has the government taken to solve the problem of finance and marketing in the small scale sector?
+4. What measures has the government taken to solve the problem of finance and marketing in the small scale sector?

 The government has formed the following agencies in order to achieve this goal.